An internet search for “scene and sequel” will net you many definitions. Today’s post explains the 8-beats scene and sequel sequence.

 Leave a Reply

-How do you make sure your scenes include the action and emotion to capture and hold your readers’ attention?
+How do you make sure your scenes include the actions and emotions designed to capture and hold your readers’ attention?

 Leave a Reply